RobRendell/gTove/README.md

 only list recently completed items which have not yet been released.

 * Allow new uploads to be queued while existing ones are in progress.
+* Prevent error if selected files are deleted then deleted again.

 ## Plans/TODO